 Word of Warning is a project by Manchester-based hÅb — you may not have heard of us but you might know some of our events, like Emergency, Haphazard or Hazard.

-hÅb produces, develops, and advocates for contemporary performance, live art, and sited work in the North of England, and is a core partner in Divergency — encouraging diversity in live art.
-We are supported using public funding by Arts Council England, a Greater Manchester Artist Hub partner, and a Live Art UK member.
+hÅb produces, develops, and advocates for contemporary performance, live art, and sited work in the North of England.
+We’re supported using public funding by Arts Council England, a core Divergency partner alongside STUN — encouraging diversity in live art, a GM Artist Hub partner, a GM LGBTQ+ Arts & Culture Network member, a GM Independent Artist Initiative supporting partner, and a Live Art UK member.

 Refreshing company that brings diverse shows to our door steps.